abhirathod95/travel-blog/src/blog/travel/2019-12-23/Siem_Reap.md

 If you are interested in learning about Angkor Wat, finding a tour guide at the entrance of each of the temples is easy.
 The ticket checkers might ask you or guides might offer you their services themselves.
 If you are not interested in a guide, there is an app, **Angkor Wat Smart Guide**, that can be used even without data to explain the history behind each of the temples.

-Other temples and structures we visited this day include Thommanon, Terrace of the Elephants, and the Khleangs.
+Other temples and structures we visited this day that I don't write about include Thommanon, Terrace of the Elephants, and the Khleangs.

 ##### **Angkor Wat for Sunrise**